gyengen/asda/README.md

 ## Credit:
 Liu, J., Nelson, C, Erdelyi, R, Automated Swirl Detection Algorithm (ASDA) and Its Application to Simulation and Observational Data, ApJ, 872, 22, 2019 (https://iopscience.iop.org/article/10.3847/1538-4357/aabd34/meta)

-This version is rewritten by Norbert Gyenge and Jiajia Liu based on version 1.0 in https://github.com/PyDL/ASDA
+This version is rewritten by Jiajia Liu and Norbert Gyenge based on version 1.0 in https://github.com/PyDL/ASDA

-This version is on average 3 times faster than version 1.0
+This version is on average **3 times faster** than version 1.0

-## Please contact me before using these code.
-Email: jj.liu@sheffield.ac.uk

 # ASDA
 Automatic Swirl Detection Algorithms